- When to use feature flags

 - The person operating the feature flag is responsible for clearly communicating the status of a feature behind the feature flag in the documentation and with other stakeholders.
 The issue description should be updated with the feature flag name and whether it is defaulted on or off as soon it is evident that a feature flag is needed.

-- Merge requests that introduce a feature flag, update its state, or remove them existing feature flag because a feature is deemed stable must have the ~"feature flag" label assigned.
+- Merge requests that introduce a feature flag, update its state, or remove the existing feature flag because a feature is deemed stable must have the ~"feature flag" label assigned.

-When the feature implementation is delivered among multiple merge requests:
+When the feature implementation is delivered over multiple merge requests:

-- Create a new feature flag which is off by default, in the first merge request which uses the flag.
+- Create a new feature flag which is disabled by default, in the first merge request which uses the flag.
 Flags should not be added separately.

 One might be tempted to think that feature flags will delay the release of a feature by at least one month (= one release).
 This is not the case.
 A feature flag does not have to stick around for a specific amount of time (for example, at least one release), instead they should stick around until the feature is deemed stable.
 Stable means it works on GitLab.com without causing any problems, such as outages.